Viadana, Lombardy: History

-The presence of man on the islands formed by the Po and its tributaries, Adda and Oglio, has recently been confirmed by the numerous finds of artifacts attributed to the Neolithic period, dating from around the 4th millennium B.C. and now housed in the museum dedicated to its founder, Monsignor Antonio Parazzi.
-It is to this Viadanese man that the discovery of various archaeological sites, both from the Bronze Age and the Roman period, belongs.
-The territory of Viadana, an integral part of the Cremona countryside, still preserves much evidence of the ancient Roman conquest, such as the very orientation of the countryside: 14° NE/SW.
-Located in the diocese of Cremona and the committee of Brescia, it reached administrative unity in the 14th century.
+The presence of man on the islands formed by the Po river and its tributaries (Adda and Oglio) has recently been confirmed by the numerous finds of artifacts attributed to the Neolithic period, around the 4th millennium B.C., which are now housed in the museum dedicated to its Viadanese founder, Monsignor Antonio Parazzi.
+He discovered various archological sites, uncovering artifacts belonging to the Bronze and Roman ages.

-The Cavalcabò family, landlords of the place, whose jurisdiction had been conferred by Emperor Frederick I on July 30, 1158, issued statutes in the mid-14th century that remained in force until the early 19th century.
+The Cavalcabò family, the landlords of Viadana, had their jurisdiction conferred by Emperor Frederick I on July 30, 1158.
+They issued statutes in the mid-14th century that remained in force until the early 19th century.

-In 1415 following the conquest of Gian Francesco Gonzaga, Viadana bound itself permanently to Mantua except for a brief period in the 19th century thanks to the treaty signed by Pavesino Avigni.
-Over time there were also corrosion and floods caused by the Po and the Oglio, which caused entire villas to disappear, until the present territorial layout, of about 102 km², was achieved, protected by mighty embankments, even recently reinforced.
-The rivers were also communication and trade routes that developed especially along the Po axis to Venice, to such an extent that Viadana was the seat of a Vice-Admiral appointed from Mantua; not only that: an area once owned by the Del Bon family, which owned real estate and commercial and industrial activities in the lagoon city, still bears the name of Villa del Veneziano.
+In 1415 following the conquest of Gian Francesco Gonzaga, Viadana bound itself permanently to Mantua, through a brief period in the 19th century was spent apart thanks to the treaty signed by Pavesino Avigni.

+Over time, corrosion and floods caused by the Po and the Oglio caused entire villas to disappear, until the present territorial layout, of about 102 km2, was achieved.
+It is now protected by mighty embankments, which were recently reinforced.
+The rivers also acted as communication and trade routes--especially to Venice--to such an extent that Viadana was the seat of a Vice-Admiral appointed from Mantua; not only that: an area once owned by the Del Bon family, which owned real estate and commercial and industrial activities in the lagoon city, still bears the name of Villa del Veneziano.
 On April 8, 1530, Charles V, in awarding Marquis Frederick II the title of Duke, granted that the eldest male son bear the title of Marquis of Viadana, elevating the territory into an autonomous marquisate, distinct from the Duchy of Mantua.
 Belonging to the main branch of the Gonzaga family, Viadana did not have a mint, maintained a certain economic autonomy, and had its own currency and special weights and measures for trading.
 Gonzaga rule ended on July 23, 1708, when the Habsburg Empire, having declared the glorious Mantuan family forfeit, regained possession of its fiefs.
 Viadana until 1580 had been governed by a Podestà, appointed from Mantua, then by a Governor; these were assisted in their functions by a lieutenant, usually a Viadanese with a law degree, and by an appointed council, or Uomini di Viadana, consisting of 40 members.